Tender Oven-Braised Beef Rolls with Prosciutto

 For the meat

-- 1½-2 lbs top round or flank steak cut or pounded out into ¼-thick slices (6 pieces), see note below
+- 1½-2 lbs top round or flank steak, cut or pounded out into ¼-thick slices (6 pieces), see note below

-- 6 prosciutto slices for beef
+- 6 prosciutto slices, for beef

 - 2 Tbsp neutral oil

-- 3 cloves garlic thinly sliced
+- 3 cloves garlic, thinly sliced

-- 1 cup dry white wine
+- 1 cup (240ml) dry white wine

-- 1 cup low-sodium chicken stock
+- 1 cup (240ml) low-sodium chicken stock

-- 1 (15oz) can crushed tomatoes or tomato passata
+- 1 (15oz) can crushed tomatoes, or tomato passata

-- 10 basil leaves plus more leaved, for serving
+- 10 basil leaves, plus more leaved, for serving

 - ¼ cup toasted pine nuts, optional, for serving

-- Fresh parsley for serving
+- Fresh parsley, for serving

 Instructions

 - Make the filling.
-Preheat an oven to 300F.
-In a large bowl, combine chopped garlic, ½ cup shredded Provolone, ½ cup grated Pecorino, ¼ cup breadcrumbs, ¼ cup chopped parsley, 2 Tbsp basil, 2 Tbsp olive oil, ½ tsp Kosher salt, and ¼ tsp black pepper.
+Preheat an oven to 300°F/150°C. In a large bowl, combine chopped garlic, ½ cup shredded Provolone, ½ cup grated Pecorino, ¼ cup breadcrumbs, ¼ cup chopped parsley, 2 Tbsp basil, 2 Tbsp olive oil, ½ tsp Kosher salt, and ¼ tsp black pepper.
 Stir to mix well.

 - Assemble the braciole.
 Place a piece of meat in between a layer of plastic wrap, then use the toothed side of a meat mallet to pound out until about ¼” thick.
 Repeat with remaining pieces of steak, then place on a large cutting board or work surface for easy assembly.
 Lay 1 slice of prosciutto on each piece of meat.
-Divide the filling evenly between slices, spreading into an even layer on top of the prosciutto and leaving a 1” border around the edges.
+Divide the filling evenly between slices, spreading into an even layer on top of the prosciutto and leaving a 1-inch border around the edges.
 Roll each piece of meat tightly so that the filling is completely enclosed, then secure either with kitchen twine or a toothpick to seal.
 Season the outside of each braciole lightly with Kosher salt and black pepper.

 - Brown the braciole.
-Heat 2 Tbsp neutral oil over medium-high heat in a wide, deep pan.
+Heat 2 Tbsp (30ml) neutral oil over medium-high heat in a wide, deep pan.
 When hot, add the braciole and cook, browning on all sides, about 8-10 minutes total.
 Transfer to a plate.

 - Make the sauce.
-Add 3 coves thinly sliced garlic, then cook until fragrant and light golden brown, about 1 minute, then deglaze with 1 cup dry white wine.
+Add 3 cloves thinly sliced garlic, then cook until fragrant and light golden brown, about 1 minute, then deglaze with 1 cup dry white wine.
 Bring to a boil, then use a spatula to scrape any browned bits from the bottom of the pan, cooking for about 1-2 minutes.
 Add 1 cup low-sodium chicken stock, 1 can of crushed tomatoes, and basil leaves, then stir.

 - Braise until tender.
 Return the beef braciole to the sauce, along with any drippings on the plate.
 Cover loosely with aluminum foil, then transfer to a preheated oven and cook for 1½ hours, until the meat is very tender.
 Baste the meat with sauce every 30 minutes, adding a bit of water or stock as needed if the liquid reduces too much.